-V. SIMULATION ENVIRONMENT
+VI.
+SIMULATION ENVIRONMENT

-While our initial evaluations [2], [15] focused on basic feasibility in a static and two idealized mobility settings (using random-waypoint and Manhattan mobility), for this paper, we choose the more realistic Helsinki City Scenario (HCS) [21] based upon a city map $(4500\,\mathrm{m}\times3400\,\mathrm{m})$ of downtown Helsinki for evaluation (see figure 2).
+While our initial evaluations [2], [16] focused on basic feasibility in a static and two idealized mobility settings (using random-waypoint and Manhattan mobility), for this paper, we choose the more sophisticated Helsinki City Scenario (HCS) [22] based upon a city map (4500 m \times 3400 m) of downtown Helsinki for evaluation (see figure 2).
 HCS models two types of nodes: most roam the city area following streets and walkways when moving to randomly chosen points on the map following a shortest path using pedestrian $(0.5-1.5\,\mathrm{m/s})$ or car $(10-50\,\mathrm{km/h})$ speeds; some follow a set of three predefined routes as trams with their own characteristic speed $(25-35\,\mathrm{km/h})$.

-We consider this kind of tourist-style mobility of restless users as we are only interested in their local interaction within different anchor zones and do not try to achieve city-wide routing functionality.
+We consider this kind of tourist-style mobility of restless users as we are only interested in their local interaction within different anchor zones and do not try to achieve citywide routing functionality.
 As a consequence, nodes can be treated as "new" once they left an anchor zone and, therefore, daily routines and social relations would not add to the model (beyond possible density fluctuations over the day) so that we deliberately focus on simpler modeling.

-Fig. 2.
+Figure 2.
 Simulation area and reference anchor locations every 200 m.

-We use the ONE simulator [21] for which we implemented: 1) a FloatingApplication class initiating content postings at different locations with configurable parameters (a, r, TTL, size); 2) a FloatingRouter that implements the five replication and two deletion policies described in section III-B above; and 3) Two classes FloatingAppReporter and ContactConditionReport provide information about the node density and encounter frequencies as input parameters to our analytical model.
+We use the ONE simulator [22] for which we implemented: 1) a FloatingApplication class initiating content postings at different locations with configurable parameters (a, r, TTL, size); 2) a FloatingRouter that implements the five replication and two deletion policies described in section IV-B above; and 3) two classes FloatingAppReporter and ContactConditionReport that provide information about the node density and encounter frequencies as input parameters to our analytical model.
 The class FloatingMessageReport delivers statistics about creation, replication, and deletion of floating messages.